gumaerc-testorg/3.22-spring-2008/content/pages/projects/_index.md

 learning_resource_types:
 - Projects
 ocw_type: CourseSection
+parent_uid: null
 title: Projects
 uid: 8388cfe3-4b2f-b7e7-0060-faf27a65e652
 ---

-In addition to the problem sets listed on the [assignments]({{< baseurl >}}/pages/assignments) page, students formed groups to investigate one of the following mechanics topics.
+In addition to the problem sets listed on the {{< resource_link a9b26567-6c22-c631-75c1-a1130e999870 "assignments" >}} page, students formed groups to investigate one of the following mechanics topics.
 Each group created a Wiki to answer questions from the professor and present their findings.

 Project Requirements
 --------------------